 BITING OFF AN EAR.-Jacob Hull is becoming curious in his savageness.
-He had a quarrel, and a fight to follow, with George Kemp, at a public-house somewhere in Camden-town.
+He had a quarrel, and a fight to follow, with George Kemp, at a public-house somewhere in Camden town.
 Kemp then left and went to another public-house, where he was quietly seated drinking beer, when Hull came in, and, suddenly seizing him by the collar, bit the greater portion of his ear off, and the piece was seen to drop from his mouth.
 The prisoner then made an attempt to fix his teeth into the complainant's nose, but his cries brought other men to his assistance, and the prisoner was with the greatest difficulty removed and secured.
-Two months' imprisonment, or 51. fine, appears to be the legal value of so valuable a feature as an ear!
+Two months' imprisonment, or 5l. fine, appears to be the legal value of so valuable a feature as an ear!

-WIFE KILLED BY HER HUSBAND .- Joseph Bruin, a day waiter at the Albion Hotel, Manchester, went home on the night of the 30th ultimo in a state of intoxication; a quarrel ensued between him and his wife, in the course of which he became much exasperated, and threw the tea-kettle at her head with such futal precision that the spout entered the scalp on the left side of her forehead.
+WIFE KILLED BY HER HUSBAND .- Joseph Bruin, Ibion Hotel Manchester, went a dav waiter at home on the night of the 30th ultimo in a state of intoxication; a quarrel ensued between him and his wife, in the course of which he became much exasperated, and threw the tea-kettle at her head with such futal precision that the spout entered the scalp on the left side of her forehead.
 She was afterwards conveyed to the infirmary, where erysipelas ensued, of which she died on Tuesday evening.
 SUSPECTED MURDER OF A SOLDIER.-A sergeant and a private soldier having captured a deserter, were conveying him to Winchester.
 Near Salisbury they had beer, and subsequently other things; but the soldier was taken very ill, and could not move.
-At this portion of the journey they were "having a lift" in a cart, and so they got on.
-When the cart arrived at the Fisherton turnpike-gate the sergeant handcuffed the descriter, and ordered deceased to get out of the cart.
+At this portion of the journey they were " having a lift" in a cart, and so they got on.
+When the cart arrived at the Fisherton turnpike-gate the sergeant handcuffed the deserter, and ordered deceased to get out of the cart.
 He complied with difficulty, whereupon the sergeant told him to "Stand up, and walk to the station like a man."
-His accourrements were put on him, and the sergeant placed a musket in his hand, but the poor fellow could not stand, and immediately fell on his face.
-The sergeant then had him placed in the cart and conveyed to the infirmary, where he died soon after his admission.
-From the evidence of the house surgeon, the symptoms exdeceased stated, that when they were three or four miles from Chippenham they entered a public-house, where they had some beer, which was brought by the deserter to his bed, where he had gone to rest, being greatly fatigued.
+His accoutrements were put on him, and the sergeant placed a musket in his hand, but the poor fellow could not stand, and immediately fell on his face.
+The sorgeant then had him placed in the cart and conveyed to the infirmary, where he died soon after his admission.
+From the evidence of the house surgeon, the symptoms exof William Ardran, a farmer's man living at Thorpe. some strong poison.
+In answer to inquiries, the provided for in the manner requested.

+deceased stated, that when they were three or four miles from Chippenham they entered a public-house, where they had some beer, which was brought by the deserter to his bed, where he had gone to rest, being greatly fatigued.
 Ten minutes after drinking the beer he was seized with vomiting, which continued at intervals of ten minutes, with hickupping the remainder of the night.
 He declared he was quite well before drinking the beer, and distinctly said he firmly believed he had been poisoned by the beer which the deserter had given him.
 The sergeant and the deserter are both in custody to await the result of a post-mortem examination.